What are your rights when working with builders

-One of the most popular genre of reality-horror is probably waking up in your home, months after a renovation project was supposed to have finished to find your home still looks like a construction site.
+One of the most popular genres of reality-horror is probably waking up in your home, months after a renovation project was supposed to have finished and finding your home still looks like a construction site.

 There are stories of how what seemingly was an easy home improvement project turned into an unending money pit.
-Of course, this isn’t always the builders’ fault – some houses just require a touch too much TLC and not every real estate agent or seller will divulge.
+Of course, this isn’t always the builders’ fault – some houses just require a touch too much TLC and not every real estate agent or seller will divulge that at the beginning.
 While it’s easy for any project to get off plan, you have rights when working with builders.

 Before you and your builder get started, you need a draw up a simple agreement, which will outline the project in detail, payment terms and timelines.
 This written agreement will be a godsend one day should you find a wall torn down when the builder was only to repaint it.
 You can also use the agreement to stipulate that the builder may not implement suggested changes to the plan until you have discussed the changes thoroughly and seen examples.

 It’s easy – in most situations – to take the stance that “ah well, the service provider is the expert,” but you’re the one that will have to live with deep dark cupboards instead of the marble colour you wanted.
 So as much as you don’t know the technicalities of building or carpentry or plumbing, you’re still the expert on this particular project and it’s important to remember that.
 Before you turn your home into a monument to regret.

 Once you’ve hired the best person for the job at hand and set out the expectations, it should be smooth sailing, right?
 That’s the good faith expectation but in the event that things don’t go according to your expectations, the paperwork you’ve set up for will save you.

 These are a few of your rights as a consumer when working with builders.
 These depend on the type of project (is it a new building or a renovation?) but are a good place to start.